G1.8 Family Team Meetings (FTM)

 3. Division of Child Care.

-3. Efforts to assist the family in identifying community partners to attend the FTM, to include:
+3. Efforts to assist the family in identifying community partners to attend the FTM, including:

 1. Formal partners such as: